13 or 21 days of wildlife and safari adventures in South Africa!

 Trip code: SABE

-Stay on a private game reserve and help with wildlife conservation on this 13-day Volunteer and Safari Adventure in stunning South Africa.
+Stay on a private game reserve and help with wildlife conservation on this 13 or 21-day Volunteer and Safari Adventure in stunning South Africa.
 Help protect amazing animals such as the White Rhino as a conservation volunteer, look after kids at a community daycare centre and make new friends on this unique African experience.
-Go on game drives, hop on horseback safaris, and have a full day’s safari adventure in world-famous Kruger National Park.
-Enjoy an unforgettable 13 days in South Africa!
+Go on game drives, hop on horseback safaris, and enjoy the spectacular African outdoors.
+Book the 21-day option for an additional week of adventures, including paintballing and a 2-day Kruger camping experience!

 Average group size 10, maximum 20.